dengking/algorithm/README.md

-# C-ALGO
+# algorithm

-algorithm in C
+My algorithm base mainly host the implementation of algorithms.